gilbruno/SolidityVoting/README.md

 ### 1) TEST OF THE NATURAL WORKFLOW STATUS
 The natural workflow begins with an initial status.<br>
-And a specific status must follow.
+And a specific status must follow.<br>
-There must be a required order for actions.
+There must be a required order for actions.<br>
-That's what we tested.
+That's what we tested.<br>
-The initial process is 'RegisteringVoters'
+The initial process is 'RegisteringVoters'.<br>
 We checked that in case of succes, the event _WorkflowStatusChange_ is emitted
 ### 2) TEST OF THE UNNATURAL WORKFLOW STATUS
 Secondly, we tested an unnatural order of workflowstatus.